MiraKarate/Angular-App-myFlix/README.md

 ## About the MyFlix Angular App

 The MyFlix Angular App is a client-side application for managing and browsing movie data.
+It interacts with a server-side application, which provides a RESTful API for managing and retrieving movie data.
 It is designed to provide an intuitive and user-friendly interface for users interested in movies.
-The application includes the following essential views and features:
+The client-side of the myFlix app includes several interface views that will handle data through the (previously defined) REST API endpoints.

+## Essential Views & Features:

 ### Main View